simbrain/simbraindocs/src/docs/network/buildingBasics.md

 - Copy / Paste / Duplicate: Create a node, set its type (as specified above), and then copy and paste or duplicate (command-D) repeatedly.

 - Creating subnetworks or groups of nodes: Subnets are created using *Insert > Add Network*.
 Subnetworks and small groups of neurons can be created, copied, and repeatedly pasted to quickly create many sets of similar elements.
-Neuron groups can be created using the G command; existing loose nodes can be added to a network with Shift-G.
+Neuron groups can be created using the G command; existing free neurons can be added to a network with Shift-G.

 - Creating synapses or synapse groups: See the connections documentation.